Lincoln, England: Lincylene

 Germanic tribes from the North Sea area settled Lincolnshire in the 5th to 6th centuries.
 The Latin Lindum Colonia shrank in Old English to Lindocolina, then to Lincylene.

 After the first Viking raids, the city again rose to some importance with overseas trading ties.
 In Viking times Lincoln had its own mint, by far the most important in Lincolnshire and by the end of the 10th century, comparable in output to that of York.
 After establishment of the Danelaw in 886, Lincoln became one of the Five East Midland Boroughs.
 Excavations at Flaxengate reveal that an area deserted since Roman times received timber-framed buildings fronting a new street system in about 900.
 Lincoln underwent an economic explosion with the settlement of the Danes.
 Like York, the Upper City seems to have had purely administrative functions up to 850 or so, while the Lower City, down the hill towards the River Witham, may have been largely deserted.
 By 950, however, the Witham banks were developed, the Lower City resettled and the suburb of Wigford emerging as a trading centre.
-In 1068, two years after the Norman conquest of England, William I ordered Lincoln Castle to be built on the site of the old Roman settlement, for the same strategic reasons and controlling the same road.
+In 1068, two years after the Norman conquest of England, William I ordered Lincoln Castle to be built on the site of the old Roman settlement, for the same strategic reasons and controlling the same road, the Fosse Way.